E-Emad/devops-bootcamp/Module_15-Configuration_management_with_Ansible/README.md

 - create a new key pair `ansible-jenkins` - private key will be provided to Ansible in order to connect with those 2 instances

-4. Create Jenkins credentials in UI with `aws-key-m2.pem` used to connect to the Anisble server name it `ansible-connection` (of type shh user with password)
+4. Create Jenkins credentials in UI with `ansible-key-pair` used to connect to the Anisble server name it `ansible-connection` (of type shh user with password)

 5. Create Jenkins credentials in UI with `ansible-jenkins.pem` used by Ansible to connect to the managed EC2 instances.
 Name it `managed-ec2`.